3270 Extended Data Stream

 (one byte) and cursor location (two bytes) in the first three bytes.

-The cursor location address is in the same format as the address used
+The cursor location address is in the same format as the address

 in an SBA order.
 For a Read Modified where several fields have been

-order followed by the field contents for the first field, an SBA order
+order followed by the field contents for the first field, an SBA

-followed by the field contents for the second field, and so on for each
+followed by the field contents for the second field, and so on for

 modified field in turn.

-In the default Reply Mode, a Read Modified can return SBA orders, but
+In the default Reply Mode, a Read Modified can return SBA orders,

 not SF orders, and not nulls.